Learn how many trees it took to build your home?

 What does that mean in trees?
 For the sake of discussion, consider an average mature fir or pine tree with a height of 80’ and a diameter of 2’.
 Using the calculation detailed above, you will find that its lumber yield is about 754 board feet.
 And if you require 16,380 board feet to frame the average home, almost 22 mature firs will be needed.

 Another 22-24 trees will be needed for the rest of the house and its finishes.
 Hardwood floors, cabinets, siding, roofing, paneling etc. could more than double the number of trees needed to complete the home.
-In total building an average size home today will consume forty-four mature trees.
+In total, building a home today will consume forty-four mature trees for every 2600 square feet.
+Be sure to include the garage when adding up your square footage.

 Trees take time to grow